Skip to content

 Even the best firm E&O policies often do not pay extra to cover discrimination, open house and showings liability, and other optional coverage for activities you may regularly perform.
 These essential business activities can be covered under your own personal E&O policy.
 If a potential buyer is injured or damages property during an open house, you, not your firm, will be responsible.
 When purchasing your own E&O insurance, make sure that you are covered for these activities.

 It’s your business.
 Don’t just rely on someone else to protect it.
 CRES offers PERSONAL, PORTABLE and PERMANENT coverage for your real estate business – without high premiums.
-Get your own policy, with your own limits, and all the coverage you need, for about $1 a day.
+Get your own policy, with your own limits, and all the coverage you need, for about $1 a day or less, depending on your state.

 Back To Top